How To Sell on Etsy: A 7-Step Guide for Beginners

 However, some of the most successful Etsy shops thought outside of the box to provide items such as digital files.
 Here’s more on how to decide what to sell on Etsy.

 Perhaps your special skill is making decorative throw pillows.
 Take a look at what the sellers in that category are creating to see what you can offer that is different.
 Can you introduce alternate shapes, sizes or fabrics?
 Do you offer personalization?
 (That would make a great wedding shower gift, such as a pillow with the words “Johnson Family, Established 2022.”)
 Can you create a product that you can piggyback on the pillow, such as a matching valance?

 Also figure out what your competitors are charging for their pillows.
 You’ll need that information as you set your price structure.
 Now is the time to determine if you can make your pillows to sell at the going rate and turn a profit.
-Figure in your labor and materials cost as well as the Etsy fees.
-If you’re not going to make money, rethink Etsy.
+It may be tempting to undercut all competitors, but you need to figure in your labor and materials costs as well as the Etsy fees to price accordingly.
+Otherwise, you may be in the hole before you get started.
+If you’re not going to make money, rethink an Etsy shop.